Charged with Shoplifting?

 Penalties can be increasingly harsher for individuals who have prior shoplifting or other criminal convictions so it is important to discuss your options with a knowledgeable and experienced shoplifting attorney before making any decisions in your case.

-Tempe Shoplifting Lawyer
+Phoenix Shoplifting Lawyer

 If you have been arrested for shoplifting, it is recommended that you consult with an attorney prior to answering any questions or issuing any statements regarding your case to law enforcement, if possible.
 If charges are ultimately filed, your attorney will conduct a thorough investigation of the case, interview witnesses and identify any possible legal or procedural weaknesses in your case.
 Any deficiencies identified in the case can be used to undermine the State's case and negotiations can lead to a more favorable resolution in your case.
 Shoplifting charges can result in very serious consequences, and it is advised that you contact the Firm to discuss your options for case resolution.